 - (a) The Applicant shall meet all the following minimum requirements: - (1) Has identified a source of funding for providing intensive services promoting housing stability.
 Funding for these services may include, but is not limited to, one of more of the following: - a.
 County general funds. - b.
 WPC pilot program funds, to the extent those funds are available, or the WPC program has been renewed - c.
 The Health Homes Program - d.
 MHSA program - e.
 Managed Care Organization - f.
-Other County-controlled funding to provide these services to eligible participants - (2) Has developed a process for administering grant funds implementing affordable and Supportive housing projects.
-The agency the Applicant is partnering with, or the applying housing agency, must have either administered rental assistance or funded an affordable or Supportive housing project within the past three years. - (3) Agrees to collect and report data, as described in Section 119, to the Department. - (4) Must be compliant with both the housing element and their annual progress report submittals. - (b) The Applicant shall submit an application that meets the following requirements: - (1) The request for funding shall promote housing for persons who meet all the following requirements: - a.
-Is Chronically homeless, or is homeless and a high-cost health user upon initial eligibility - b.
-Is a Medi-Cal beneficiary - c.
-Is eligible for Supplemental Security Income - d.
-Is eligible to receive services under a program providing services promoting housing stability, including, but not limited to, the following:

-- 1. The WPC pilot program, to the extent the WPC program is available or has been renewed - 2.
+Other County-controlled funding to provide these services to eligible participants - (2) Has designated a process for administering grant funds through agencies administering housing programs.
+The agency the Applicant is partnering with, or the applying housing agency, must have either administered rental assistance or funded an affordable or Supportive housing project within the past three years. - (3) Agrees to collect and report data, as described in Section 219, to the Department. - (4) Must be compliant with both the housing element and their annual progress report submittals. - (b) The Applicant shall submit an application that meets the following requirements: - (1) The request for funding shall promote housing for persons who meet all the following requirements: - a.
+Is Experiencing homelessness or chronic homelessness and a High-cost health user upon initial eligibility - b.
+Is a Medi-Cal beneficiary or is eligible for Medi-Cal - c.
+Is eligible to receive services under a program providing services promoting housing stability, including, but not limited to, the following: - 1.
+The WPC pilot program, to the extent the WPC program is available or has been renewed - 2.
 The Health Homes Program - 3.
-A locally controlled service program funding or providing services in Supportive housing - e.
-Is likely to improve his or her health conditions with Supportive housing - (2) The use of funds proposed by the Applicant shall be clearly connected to the goals and strategies pursuant to Section 53591(a)(1). - (3) The amount requested shall not exceed the maximum amount specified in Section 208. - (4) The proposed projects shall be financially feasible for the duration of the HHC rental subsidy. - (5) A resolution from the County board of supervisors, or other controlling body, that authorizes the County to apply for funding and coordinate referrals and access to health care services to HHC tenants, such as a WPC pilot program, Health Homes Program, or other community-based program funding services. - (6) A County Application Plan as specified in Section 211. - (c) A County subrecipient(s) of HHC funds cannot be debarred or suspended from any state programs.
+A locally controlled service program funding or providing services in Supportive housing - d.
+Is likely to improve their health conditions with Supportive housing - (2) The use of funds proposed by the Applicant shall be clearly connected to the goals and strategies pursuant to Section 53591(a)(1).

+- (3) The amount requested shall not exceed the maximum amount specified in Section 208. - (4) The proposed projects shall be financially feasible for the duration of the HHC rental subsidy. - (5) A resolution from the County board of supervisors, or other controlling body, that authorizes the County to apply for funding and coordinate referrals and access to health care services to HHC tenants, such as a WPC pilot program, Health Homes Program, or other community-based program funding services. - (6) A County Application Plan as specified in Section 211. - (c) A County subrecipient(s) of HHC funds cannot be debarred or suspended from any state programs.